-- 5.1 Printability tester consisting of a printing unit with two adjustable printing nips. - 5.1.1 Printing unit incorporating a motor-driven sector which rotates with constant and adjustable speed against a printing disc and, when measuring set-off, also against a second disc.
+5.1 Printability tester consisting of a printing unit with two adjustable printing nips.

+5.1.1 Printing unit incorporating a motor-driven sector which rotates with constant and adjustable speed against a printing disc and, when measuring set-off, also against a second disc.
 The force between the printing disc and the sector is achieved by means of an adjustable spring.
-It is also possible to adjust the delay time used for set-off purposes. - Note l It is important that the instrument is properly calibrated.
-Accessories for speed and force calibration are supplied by the manufacturer of the apparatus. - 5.1.2 Cylindrical printing discs of aluminium, 68 mm in diameter and 32 mm or 50 mm wide, covered with plastic-coated (to avoid absorption of ink vehicle) rubber having a hardness of 85° Shore A. The width of the disc must match that of the sector.
-The discs must be light enough to be weighed on an analytical balance with a precision of 0,1 mg. - Note 2 The rubber deteriorates with use and time, and the discs should therefore be kept in the dark at room temperature. - 5.2 Inking unit to give a uniform ink film on the printing disc. - 5.3 Analytical balance with an accuracy of at least 0,1 mg. - 5.4 Inking pipette, or other suitable device for transferring an appropriate amount of ink to the inking device.
+It is also possible to adjust the delay time used for set-off purposes.

+Note 1 - It is important that the instrument is properly calibrated.
+Accessories for speed and force calibration are supplied by the manufacturer of the apparatus.

+5.1.2 Cylindrical printing discs of aluminium, 68 mm in diameter and 32 mm or 50 mm wide, covered with plastic-coated (to avoid absorption of ink vehicle) rubber having a hardness of 85° Shore A. The width of the disc must match that of the sector.
+The disc must be light enough to be weighed on an analytical balance with a precision of 0,1 mg.

+Note 2 - The rubber deteriorates with use and time, and the discs should therefore be kept in the dark at room temperature.

+5.2 Inking unit to give a uniform ink film on the printing disc.

+5.3 Analytical balance with an accuracy of at least 0,1 mg.

+5.4 Inking pipette, or other suitable device for transferring an appropriate amount of ink to the inking device.

-- 5.5 Printing ink.
-A black cold-set lithographic offset news-ink of a grade chosen by agreement between parties concerned or according to current laboratory practice. - Note 3 The continuing development in ink technology means that it is impossible to standardise a single ink for use over a long period of time. - 5.6 Solvent for cleaning purposes.
-Petroleum ether alone or white spirit followed by petroleum ether is suitable. - Note 4 Cleaning liquids containing surfactants or non-volatile components should not be used. - 5.7 Set-off paper, either a cast-coated paper or a standard reference newsprint or a further supply of the paper to be tested. - Note 5 A suitable cast-coated "Chromolux" paper is manufactured by Zanders and is available through their agents. - Note 6 An internal "standard" reference newsprint is often desirable.
+5.5 Printing ink.
+A black lithographic offset ink of a grade chosen by agreement between parties concerned or according to current laboratory practice.

+Note 3 - The continuing development in ink technology means that it is impossible to standardise a single ink for use over a long period of time.

+5.6 Solvent for cleaning purposes.
+Petroleum ether alone or white spirit followed by petroleum ether is suitable.

+Note 4 - Cleaning liquids containing surfactants or non-volatile components should not be used.

+5.7 Set-off paper, either a cast-coated paper or a further supply of the paper to be tested.

+Note 5 - A suitable cast-coated "Chromolux" paper is manufactured by Zanders and is available through their agents.